Water is essential for life. It’s also one of the most important things we consume. Learn here about how water can benefit your health.

 8. Carry a refillable container around with you.
 Don’t let others dictate how many ounces of water you consume.
 Put whatever fluid you need right there, so you’ll remember to take it.

 9. Get creative about hydrating snacks.
 For example, mix sliced cucumbers with yogurt cheese dip.
 Or spread peanut butter onto celery sticks.

 10. Eat more vegetables.
 Vegetables are loaded with fiber and water content.
 So eat them often!

 You should be able to see results after two weeks of following this plan.
-However, if you’re still not seeing any changes in your weight loss efforts, it may take longer to lose those last few pounds.
+Losing the last few pounds may take longer if you’re not seeing any changes in your weight loss efforts.

 The Recommended Amount Of Water To Drink Daily